 What is a Toilet Flapper and How Does it Work?

-Flappers are built to remain sealed when there is water in the tank, until the toilet is flushed.
+Flappers are built to remain sealed when there is water in the toilet tank, until the toilet is flushed.
 A chain attaches the flapper to the tank lever.
 This lever, when pressed, pulls the chain and lifts the flapper, resulting in water being released into the bowl.

-What are the Different Types of Toilet Flappers?
+What Are the Different Types of Toilet Flappers?

-There are three main types of toilet flappers available: tank ball flappers, seat disk flappers and rubber flappers.
+There are three main toilet flapper types available: tank ball flappers, seat disk flappers and rubber flappers.
 Note that each flapper features a different operating mechanism and you need to know the type suitable for your toilet before buying one.

 The Three Different Toilet Flapper Types Include:

-Tank Ball Flappers
+Tank Ball Flapper

 The tank ball is attached to a lift wire and when relaxed helps seal the flush valve.
 When the toilet is flushed the trip wire is pulled upwards, releasing the tank ball from the flush valve.
 Water will then flow down through the flush valve and into the toilet bowl.

-Tank balls will deteriorate over time and lose shape.
+A tank ball flapper will deteriorate over time and lose shape.
 This means the tank ball will not seal the flush valve enough to prevent water from leaking down into the toilet.

-Seat Disk Flappers
+Seat Disk Flapper

 Seat Disk Flappers feature a small round disk at the bottom of the tank that covers the overflow pipe.
-The disk prevents water from going through the overflow pipe.
+The seat disk prevents water from going through the overflow pipe.
 However, when flushed, the flapper opens and allows water to flow through.